-B. The CYCLOPS Swarm Monitor
+3.1.
+The Cyclops Swarm Monitor

-Swarm monitoring in CYCLOPS is achieved using a set of components residing in the cloud, called the On-line Feedback (OF) nodes.
+Swarm monitoring in CYCLOPS is achieved using a set of components that we called the On-line Feedback (OF) nodes.
 OF nodes connect to a live swarm, but neither download nor upload content: they monitor all clients in the swarm and collect signaling messages they exchange.
 Using this information, OF nodes construct snapshots in time that characterize the health/performance of the swarm.
 In our particular implementation, these snapshots are used to derive the instantaneous piece availability, which constitutes the feedback signal fed to the CYCLOPS content server using a complementary protocol.

-To ensure scalability (and seamless elasticity), we adopted a distributed design for OF nodes, whereby new clients joining the swarm are assigned to OF node to balance load.
-Accordingly, a swarm S is partitioned into N_p non-overlapping sets, where N_p is the number of OF nodes in the system.
+To ensure scalability (and seamless elasticity of the service), we adopted a distributed design for OF nodes, whereby new clients joining the swarm are assigned to different OF node to balance load.
+Accordingly, a swarm Sis partitioned into N_p non-overlapping sets, where N_p is the number of OF nodes in the system.
 Swarm partitioning is achieved using consistent hashing [13]: each OF node is responsible for a fraction of the key-space, defined by the client ID (e.g., IP address).

-C. The CYCLOPS Content Server
+3.2.
+The Cyclops Content Server

-The main objective of the content server is to minimize offcloud bandwidth consumption without running the risk of starving the swarm.
+The main objective of our approach is to minimize server bandwidth consumption without running the risk of starving the swarm.
 Based on the feedback signal provided by the swarm monitor, the content server feeds the swarm only when necessary, i.e., when piece availability falls below a desirable threshold.
 To that end, in our design we adopted an ON/OFF control strategy, whereby the content server operation oscillates between two states: serving and idle.